sciencepark-coderdojo/sciencepark-coderdojo.github.io/README.md

 The simplest way to make quick edits on any content is to use GitHub's web interface to create new files or by selecting an existing file and clicking the Edit button.

 Note: any changes you make to the 'master' branch of the repository will show up immediately.
-To get see a preview of your changes as a webpage you have the following options:
+To see a preview of your changes as a webpage you have the following options:

 - Clone a copy of the repo to your local PC and [test with a local preview](https://help.github.com/en/github/working-with-github-pages/testing-your-github-pages-site-locally-with-jekyll).